 Just as many traffic laws apply to motor vehicle operators in Georgia, numerous safety regulations apply specifically to motorcycle riders.
 For example, Georgia prohibits motorcycle operators from sitting or carrying passengers anywhere except on a regular seat, and the law requires every motorcycle rider of any age in Georgia to wear protective headgear at all times while riding.

-Under Georgia law, a civil court can reduce a plaintiff’s recoverable compensation by whatever percentage of fault they bear for their own accident or bar them from recovery altogether if they are 50 percent or more at fault.
-In addition to proving the other party's negligence in a case, a seasoned Atlanta motorcycle accident attorney could also work on a plaintiff's behalf to contest allegations of comparative fault made against them.
+Under Georgia law, a civil court can reduce an injured plaintiff’s recoverable compensation by whatever percentage of fault they bear for their own accident.
+Or, if the rider is 50 percent or more at fault, the law will bar them from recovery altogether.
+In addition to proving the other party's negligence in a case, a seasoned Atlanta motorcycle accident attorney could help a plaintiff contest allegations of comparative fault made against them.

 Is It Dangerous to Ride Motorcycles in Atlanta?

 According to several studies, Georgia and the city of Atlanta, in particular, rank very high in motorcycle accidents and fatalities.
-Below are two studies that reveal the relative danger of riding in or around Atlanta.
+Here are two studies that reveal the relative danger of riding a motorcycle in or around Atlanta.

 Allstate Insurance Study

-Allstate Insurance released a study in 2018 ranking the largest United States cities for driver safety.
+Allstate Insurance released a study in one recent year ranking the largest United States cities for driver safety.
 Out of 200 cities, Atlanta ranked 186th.
 Allstate’s data further reveal these numbers are worse than the year before, showing the trend is getting worse.

 Atlanta’s High Braking Events

-Allstate's data shows that Atlanta drivers average higher than most cities for high-braking events.
+Allstate's data shows that Atlanta drivers experience high-braking events more than most U.S. cities on average.
 As the name implies, cars brake suddenly when something unexpected happens.
 Atlanta drivers average 30 such events for every 1,000 miles they drive.

 A high number of braking events can drastically affect motorcycles.
 If car drivers brake suddenly, motorcyclists might have to swerve to avoid a collision.
 In some cases, this sudden swerving can lead to the motorcycle losing control and injuring the driver.

-Beyond the modified comparative fault system in Georgia, another legal roadblock that commonly hinders recovery following motorcycle accidents is the statute of limitations.
-Georgia’s statute gives most plaintiffs seeking compensation only two years following their accident to file suit.
+Beyond the modified comparative fault system in Georgia mentioned above, another legal roadblock that commonly hinders recovery following motorcycle accidents is the statute of limitations.
+Georgia’s statute gives most injured plaintiffs seeking compensation only two years after their accident to file suit.

-If a prospective plaintiff fails to adhere to this statutory filing deadline, they cannot recover compensation for any of their injuries or losses, no matter how clear the defendant's fault may be.
+If a prospective plaintiff fails to meet this statutory filing deadline, they cannot recover compensation for any of their injuries or losses, no matter how clear the defendant's fault may be.

 When you work with our law firm, our qualified Atlanta motorcycle crash lawyers can determine what filing deadlines apply to your case and ensure your rights are protected by filing all court documents on time.

-Speak With Our Atlanta Motorcycle Accident Attorneys Today
+Speak With An Atlanta Motorcycle Accident Lawyer Today

-Motorcycle accidents are often particularly devastating incidents, when compared to other types of motor vehicle wrecks.
+Motorcycle accidents can be particularly devastating incidents when compared to other types of motor vehicle wrecks.
 In addition to severe injuries resulting in expensive medical bills and missed time off work, motorcycle crash victims often end up dealing with significant non-economic losses, including loss of consortium, loss of enjoyment of life, and various losses related to a permanent disability or disfigurement.